XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

   Normal  ScalingReplicaSet  22s   deployment-controller  Scaled up replica set hello-nginx-5c7ddf5c4 to 1
 ```

-You will get all the details about the running Pod.
-For a quick overview of all deployments, use the command `kubectl get deployments`.
+You will get all the details about the running pod.
+For a quick overview of all deployments, use the command:

 ```
 kubectl get deployments